Data-driven Policy Transfer with Imprecise Perception Simulation: Abstract

 \section{Abstract}

 This paper presents a~complete pipeline for learning continuous motion control policies for a~mobile robot when only a~non-differentiable physics simulator of robot-terrain interactions is available.
 The multi-modal state estimation of the robot is also complex and difficult to simulate, so we simultaneously learn a~generative model which refines simulator outputs.
-We propose a~\textit{coarse-to-fine} learning paradigm, where the coarse motion planning is alternated with imitation learning and policy transfer to the real robot.
+We propose a~\textit{coarse-to-fine} learning paradigm, where the coarse motion planning is alternated with guided learning and policy transfer to the real robot.
 The policy is jointly optimized with the generative model.
-We evaluate the method on a~real-world platform in a~batch of experiments.
+We evaluate the method on a~real-world platform.